-Furthermore, in order to become eligible for FMLA an employee must have worked 1250 hours during the previous year.
+Furthermore, in order to become eligible for FMLA an employee must have worked 1,250 hours during the previous year.
 Unfortunately, this disqualifies many of our educational support staff from meeting the requirements of FMLA due to the limited number of days they are able to work during a school year.
+HB 12 reduces the minimum threshold to 1,000 hours so that more of our Education Support Personnel will qualify for FMLA.